knutzk/kTheTex-bundle/README.md

 ## Is there a stable release?

 Yes, there is.
-Although this bundle is still on a beta stage in terms of its development, the
+Although this bundle is in constant development, the [latest release](https://github.com/knutzk/kTheTex-bundle/releases/latest) can always be found on the
-[latest release](https://github.com/knutzk/kTheTex-bundle/releases/latest)
-can always be found on the
 [release page](https://github.com/knutzk/kTheTex-bundle/releases/) of